craybinrecread

 rec_numRecord number to read from the file beginning at 0.

-rec_dimsA singly dimensioned array of integer values that describe how to shape the data, or -1 if the size of the record is unknown.
+rec_dimsA singly dimensioned array of values that describe how to shape the data, or -1 if the size of the record is unknown.

 rec_typeString name of the data type of the record.